-- Leading the Company's international operations through the worldwide COVID-19 pandemic, - Achieved record operating revenues of \$1,673.1 million, an increase of 27.9% over the prior year,

-- efforts by each executive to enhance firm-wide productivity and profitability, and - entrepreneurial behavior by each executive to maximize long-term equity value in the interest of all shareholders - Achieved record net operating revenues of \$1,150.0 million, an increase of 32.5% over the prior year, - Achieved net income of \$116.3 million, - Shareholders' equity grew to \$904.0 million, an increase of 17.8% over the prior year, - Achieved an ROE (return on equity) of 13.9%, - Leading the Company's integration of the GAIN Capital Holdings, Inc. ("GAIN") organization, a global provider of trading services and solutions in spot foreign exchange, precious metals and CFDs.
+- Leading the Company's international operations through the worldwide COVID-19 pandemic, - Achieved record operating revenues of \$1,673.1 million, an increase of 27.9% over the prior year, - Achieved record net operating revenues of \$1,150.0 million, an increase of 32.5% over the prior year, - Achieved net income of \$116.3 million, - Shareholders' equity grew to \$904.0 million, an increase of 17.8% over the prior year, - Achieved an ROE (return on equity) of 13.9%, - Leading the Company's integration of the GAIN Capital Holdings, Inc. ("GAIN") organization, a global provider of trading services and solutions in spot foreign exchange, precious metals and CFDs.